Health care, immigration top issues at Democrats’ 1st debate

 Klobuchar spoke up for the women on stage: “I just want to say there’s three women up here who have fought pretty hard for a woman’s right to choose.”

-Warren spent the evening at center stage, a top-tier candidate whose campaign has gained ground in recent weeks as she has released a near-constant stream of policy proposals.
+Warren spent the evening at center stage, a top-tier candidate whose campaign has gained ground in recent weeks.
 She was flanked by several candidates, including O’Rourke and Booker, who needed a breakout moment.
 That proved elusive on a crowded stage with moderators pressing candidates to stick to strict time limits.

 The sober policy discussion underscored a much louder internal fight over how aggressive Democrats should be on the nation’s most pressing issues.

-“We should be the party that keeps what’s working and fixes what’s broken,” said Delaney, one of the few Democrats on stage who represented his party’s moderate wing.
-“Why do we have to stand for taking away something from people?”
+“Why do we have to stand for taking away something from people?” asked Delaney, one of the few Democrats on stage who represented his party’s moderate wing.

 Trump, the elephant not in the room, was in the air traveling to Japan for a round of trade talks as Democrats faced the nation for the first time in the 2020 campaign.
 From Air Force One, he tweeted his take on the night: “BORING!”